Beninois Yoruba

-The Beninese or Beninois Yoruba, also referred to as the Yoruba of Benin Republic, are ethnic Yoruba people living primarily in southeastern and central Benin.
-They form part of the larger Yoruba ethnolinguistic group found mainly in southwestern Nigeria and also present in parts of Togo and the diaspora.
-In Benin, they are concentrated in the departments of Ouémé, Plateau, Collines, Borgou, and Donga.
+The Beninese or Beninois Yoruba, also referred to as the Yoruba of Benin Republic, are ethnic Yoruba people native to areas primarily situated in southeastern and central Benin.
+They form part of the larger Yoruba ethnolinguistic group found mainly in southwestern Nigeria but also present in parts of central Togo and the diaspora.
+In Benin, they are concentrated in the departments of Ouémé, Plateau and Collines with smaller numbers in Borgou, and Donga.

 Distribution

+The Yoruba are found natively in seven of Benin's twelve Departments, which are the first level administrative divisions of Benin.
+Just as in Nigeria, they exist in series of cluster groups speaking dialects such as; Ohori (Holli), Isha/Ica, Kura, Shabe/Cabe, Ife (Ana) and more.